The Pros and Cons of Mattress Financing

 Why you might want to finance a mattress

 You can accomplish the same thing with a credit card that offers 0% interest for a period of time, often six months or a year, after the account is opened.
 (A few 0% cards also offer rewards, such as cash back, which means you might come out ahead as long as you pay the debt in full within the zero-interest period.)
 Here again, though, you need to factor in the time it takes to research and apply for the credit card, and you typically must have a strong credit history to qualify.
-As with Klarna and other financing plans, to get the benefit you need to pay the full balance on the card within the promotional period, otherwise, you will eventually be charged fees and/or interest.
+As with many financing plans, to get the benefit you need to pay the full balance on the card within the promotional period, otherwise, you will eventually be charged fees and/or interest.

 Speaking of credit history—credit-wise, mattress financing doesn't have much effect.
 In general, small loans are practically immaterial to your credit score, says credit expert John Ulzheimer.
 Assuming you make timely payments, it can even help bolster your credit in the long run.
 The caveat: In the very short term, you might see your score drop due to what's known as "credit utilization," the percentage of your available credit that you're using.
 So don't finance a mattress just before you're planning to apply for a car loan or a mortgage, Ulzheimer advises.